 Errors in SSDI Benefits Calculations

 Posted on behalf of Phillips Disability, P.C. on Aug 14, 2015 in Appeals

 Did you know you should be checking your estimated Social Security benefits occasionally?

 It is critical that you make sure the Social Security Administration is providing you with all of the disability benefits to which you are entitled each month.
 When mistakes occur this can lead to incorrect Social Security payments.

 Call 1-800-503-2000 to speak with a representative today.

 If you think your earnings record is correct, but Social Security calculated your benefit incorrectly, you can request what Social Security calls a "recomputation" of your benefit.

 The Social Security Administration will run a Benefit Statement on request for anyone with a Social Security number.
 The report details your annual earnings, as reported to Social Security by the IRS, over your lifetime.
-If you think the SSA has made a mistake with your disability benefits contact one of our Social Security disability benefits attorneys in Phoenix today.
+If you think the SSA has made a mistake with your disability benefits contact a Phoenix Social Security disability benefits attorney at Phillips Disability today.

 However if you think a mistake was made, documentation will help your case.
 This means you will need to locate tax forms, W-2 forms or pay stubs which can substantiate your claim.